So if that sparkle comes in the shape of a chicken or two - so much the better!

 I'd say they've definitely succeeded with this one.
 Wouldn't you?

-Got a favourite roo, or know someone who has?
+Got a favourite rooster, or know someone who has?
 You may have just found an ideal Christmas gift for them!

-If you prefer something a little less glittery than our "hen on a nest" and rather tasteful (I like tasteful and glitter!) this hand-painted glass ornament may be just what you're looking for.
+If you prefer something a little less glittery than our "hen on a nest" and rather tasteful (I like tasteful and glitter!) this hand-painted glass ornament by Kurt Adler may be just what you're looking for.

 Feedback emphasises that the colours are much more vibrant than the image shows - there are no poor reviews about this ornament.

 It's not only a Christmas gift, either - there's nothing specifically "Christmassy" about it.
 Know anyone who was born in the year of the rooster?
-This gift would make an absolutely perfect birthday gift for them!
+This gift would make a perfect birthday gift for them!

 This has to be one of the prettiest chicken-themed Christmas tree baubles I've seen.
 It's designed in America but hand-painted in the Ukraine, and available in both the US and UK.